rvbug/cookie-ml/README.md

 Helps you to build a project struture easily and is quite flexible.
-Developed in Python 3, you can use it via make or calling python script
+Developed in Python 3, you can use it via make or calling python script Most importantly, it is extremely simple to use!

 # Approches